 The major issues clients faced were similar to previous years with the largest proportion of clients coming to us with benefits issues.

-Debt and housing also remain significant challenges for our clients.
-There have been very slight rises in the numbers seeking help from both housing and debt over the numbers in 2022/23.
+Debt and housing also remain significant challenges for our clients with similar numbers seeking help as in 2022 / 23.